 Our earth is in a hazardous state.
 We can not save the world either.
 But we can recycle plastics, cans, cardboard, cut the rings on can holders so ocean life won’t get their heads stuck in them and die.
 There is much that we can do together.
 I love our home planet and do what I am able to do.

-But we also need to take care of ourself too.
+But we also need to take care of ourselves too.
 Believe me I know what it is like to want to rescue the world; to alleviate all pain and sickness, to bring humanity back together as a family.
 Believe me, there is nothing I can do except the praying, donating, showing compassion and love to others and re-evaluating when necessary.

 These actions don’t seem like enough sometimes, but perhaps they make me a more loving, caring person who can extend those behaviors to others not out of guilt, shame or pity, but out of love and true compassion and guidance as to what we individually are called to do.